daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ## Post-installation notes

-You have completed the installation instructions, well done :raise_hands:!
+You have completed the installation instructions, well done 🙌!
 We have created a script to help you check that your installation was successful, and to provide instructions for how you can troubleshoot any potential issues.
 To run this script,